 Find hourly forecasts and predicted weather up to 10 days in advance, as well as weather safety alerts.
 Here are some features to expect:

 Weather Underground is owned by the same company that owns The Weather Channel, which means you know you get the very best information every time.

 You can get hourly and weekly forecasts like you do elsewhere, but the home screen isn’t as thorough or visually appealing as other apps.
 Here are some of the features you’ll find on Weather Underground:

 - Severe weather warnings.

 Like Accuweather, Yahoo has a desktop version and an app for both iOS and Android.
 Choose your current location or look up weather and information from around the world, including:

-- 5 and 10 day forecasts so you can be prepared in advance.
+- 5 and 10-day forecast so you can be prepared in advance.

 Honorable Mention: Dark Sky

-- An interactive world map that allows you to zoom in for weather in that region.
+- An interactive world map allows you to zoom in for the weather in that region.

-Dark Sky’s interactive map makes it a great option for frequent travelers, especially those who explore international regions, so you can get the weather forecast no matter where you are.
+Dark Sky’s interactive map makes it an excellent option for frequent travelers, especially those who explore international regions, to get the weather forecast no matter where you are.
 The bad news?
 The app will cost you $3.99 upfront.
 Download it for iOS here.